davidcole1977/simple-mv/README.md

 	* arbitrary setting / getting data values at any level of model data
 	* full validation, with validate events
 	* Emit custom events
-	* tidy up 'attemptedPrototypeOverride' part of create() and move into funciton in helpers module
 * View
 	* Tidy up the view.bind() method.
 It's FUGLY.
 Will likely need to be separarated into some separate functions, which might be able to be shared with view.receiveBindEvent() and addEventListener()
 	* subclass / extend view